Car Dealership Advertising Terms Explained

 The Silent Sale tag on the same Corvette:

-$7,540.00 off of M.S.R.P. isn’t a bad little discount off a brand new 2011 Corvette.
-Notice the A/R after the $62,995 on the tag, it stands for “Approval Required".
+$7,540.00 off M.S.R.P. isn’t a bad little discount on a brand new 2011 Corvette.
+Notice the A/R after the $62,995 on the tag; it stands for “Approval Required.”
 Who’s approval?
-Do you only get that huge discount if you lease the car or only finance for a very short term such as 36 months?
+Do you only get that considerable discount if you lease the car or only finance it for a concise term such as 36 months?

-The way a silent sale works is, you go to the lot while the dealer is closed, find a car, like the price and take the tag home with you.
-The next day you call the dealer and set an appointment to go test drive the vehicle and make a deal.
+A silent sale works: you go to the lot while the dealer is closed, find a car, like a price, and take the tag home with you.
+The next day you call the dealer and set an appointment to test drive the vehicle and make a deal.

-Car buying tip – A Silent Sale is a safe way to go to a car lot and not be hassled by car salesman, you can get discounted prices and look at the different makes and models.
+Car buying tip – A Silent Sale is a safe way to go to a car lot and not be hassled by a car salesman; you can get discounted prices and look at the different makes and models.

-If you find one you like, write down the information from the vehicle including the vehicle identification number and M.S.R.P, write down the sales price also.
+If you find one you like, write down the information from the vehicle, including the vehicle identification number, M.S.R.P, and the sales price.
 You can take pictures with your phone if you don’t have a pen and paper.

-Instead of calling the dealer right away the next day, take your information and calculate the dealer’s true new car cost on the vehicle your wanting to buy.
-Determine what a fair profit new car offer would be and then check what other dealers in your area are selling the same car for by using free, no-obligation new car price quote services.
+Instead of calling the dealer immediately the next day, take your information and calculate the dealer’s new car cost on the vehicle you want to buy.
+Determine a fair profit new car offer, and then check what other dealers in your area are selling the same car by using free, no-obligation new car price quote services.

-When car dealer's discount their vehicles to rock bottom prices, they will attempt to make up loss profit during the finance process of the car deal.
-Learn how to obtain low interest car loans online.
-Having a pre-approved car loan in place will give you the upper hand when negotiating finance options with a car dealership.
+When car dealers discount their vehicles to rock bottom prices, they will attempt to make up lost profit during the finance process of the car deal.
+Learn how to obtain low-interest car loans online.
+A pre-approved car loan will give you the upper hand when negotiating finance options with a car dealership.

-Vehicle for Illustration Use Only - This car dealer advertising term is similar to the term "Pictures May Not Reflect Actual Vehicle” and allows dealers to show a stock picture or a picture of a more fully equipped vehicle.
+This car dealer advertising term is similar to “Pictures May Not Reflect Actual Vehicle” and allows dealers to show a stock picture or a picture of a more fully equipped vehicle.
 They will then advertise the price of a cheaper model vehicle of the same type.

 **Vehicle for Illustration Use Only

-The term With Approved Credit can be used in radio, TV and print advertising.
-You will normally find it in the small print or disclaimer section of the ad.
-An example would be a low payment posted in bold and a tiny asterisk or other symbol printed next to it, below is an example:
+The term With Approved Credit can be used in radio, T.V., and print advertising.
+You will typically find it in the ad’s small print or disclaimer section.
+An example would be a low payment posted in bold and a tiny asterisk or other symbol printed next to it.

-When you see the symbol after the payment you should next look for the disclaimer and match up the symbol that is beside the payment.
-In this case you would see *With Approved Credit.
+When you see the symbol after the payment, you should look for the disclaimer and match up the character beside the payment.
+In this case, you would see *With Approved Credit.

-When it comes to reading a dealer’s ad, the best technique is to slow down and read the entire advertisement and any fine print that may be on the front or back of the ad.
+When reading a dealer’s ad, the best technique is to slow down and read the complete advertisement and any fine print on the front or back of the ad.